Development

 Off-JT (Training program)

-The Group runs various training programs so that employees can acquire the knowledge and skills necessary at all levels and in each role, from new recruits to management.
+The four EPC-related companies runs various training programs so that employees can acquire the knowledge and skills necessary at all levels and in each role, from new recruits to management.
 In addition to training in business, communication, and leadership skills, we have also designed and implemented our own training programs at each company.
 These include role-play training to enhance EPC technical skills, listening skills courses to strengthen one-on-one communication between managers and employees, and Purpose Journey training to instill the Company’s purpose.
 Furthermore, we have started implementing a long-term, hands-on new business development program to foster and strengthen innovative human resources.
 We plan to further expand these measures in fiscal 2024, thereby actively supporting the growth of our employees.

 Self-development

-Our Group has established a number of self-development systems to support employees’ autonomous growth.
+The four EPC-related companies has established a number of self-development systems to support employees’ autonomous growth.
 In addition to our “Qualification acquisition assistance system” and “External course subsidy system,” we offer GLOBIS Unlimited as well as Udemy courses to all employees who wish to take them, thereby supporting their autonomous learning by helping them acquire the skills they need, when they need them.
 We have also developed JGC University, an e-learning platform that allows employees to acquire specialized knowledge unique to our Group.
 We are rolling this out not only in Japan but also to overseas Group companies.

 Training for human resources succession